clementgallet/libTAS/README.md

 ## Non-linux users

 If you don't have a Linux system beforehand, there are several options that you can choose:
+- Run libTAS using WSL 2 (Windows Subsystem for Linux) (preferred option, described below)
 - Install a Linux container with Docker (described below)
 - Install Linux on a virtual machine.
 Grab a virtualization software (e.g. VirtualBox) and a Linux distribution (e.g. Ubuntu).
 If you have a 64-bit computer, install a 64-bit Linux distribution, which will allow you to run both 32-bit and 64-bit games.
 Note for Ubuntu users that you need a recent version (17.10 minimum).

-libTAS does not work with WSL (Windows Subsystem for Linux), because it is missing some mandatory components of the Linux system.

 ## Install